garbles/flag/README.md

 - Is the flag truthy?
   - Yes
-    - Did the developer declare a `component` prop?
+    - Does the component have a child(ren)?
       - Yes
+        - Render the child(ren)
+        - DONE.
+      - No
+        - Does the component have a `component` prop?
+          - Yes
             - Render an instance of that component
             - DONE.
           - No
-        - Did the developer declare a `render` prop?
+            - Does the component have a `render` prop?
               - Yes
                 - Call the function and use the return.
                 - DONE.
               - No
                 - Render `null`
                 - DONE.
   - No
-    - Did the developer declare a `fallbackComponent` prop?
+    - Does the component have a `fallbackComponent` prop?
       - Yes
         - Render an instance of that component
         - DONE.
       - No
-        - Did the developer declare a `fallbackRender` prop?
+        - Does the component have a `fallbackRender` prop?
           - Yes
             - Call the function and use the return.
             - DONE.